czczc/wire-cell-tutorial/appendix/vuepress.md

 This tutorial is created using the [VuePress](https://vuepress.vuejs.org/) static site generator.
 To contribute to the tutorial please let the site manager add you as a collaborator.
 Then, you can directly edit using the **"Edit this page"** link on each page.
 After the commit, the pages will be automatically re-built through [Travis-CI](https://travis-ci.com/) (expecting a few minutes' delay).

-Alternatively, you can build the tutorial on your own computer.
+Alternatively, you can write and build the tutorial on your own computer.
 You need to first install `node.js` and `npm` (e.g. [on ubuntu](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/)).
 I recommend using [nvm](https://github.com/nvm-sh/nvm) for better version control.

 ## Install dependencies